AlexJonesCU/programming-languages-2020/blog.md

 - Add a `README.md`.
 - Make `.md` files for each blog entry.
 Link them from the README.

 To learn markdown, google "markdown cheat sheet" ... it is easy.
 And it is what I use for this course.
 Btw, you can use all of html in markdown.
 It makes the writing more cumbersome, but also gives you additional options.
+Here are some tips:

+- Link your blog entries from the README.
+- Never paste naked urls into md, use `[]()` and put a title in `[]`.
+- Spellcheck your blogs.
+- Typeset code as code, not text.
+- Add a list of references at the end of each blog.

 Personally, I am more interested in content than in form.
 So if you take my github repo for this course as a guideline this is fine.
 But I don't want to discourage more sophisticated design of a webpage.
 If you like to design a fancy webpage, that will gain you points as well.